nozomiyamada/JS_mathtool/README.md

 # JS_mathtool

-JavaScript functions for mathematic calculations
+JavaScript functions for mathematic calculations.
+Please feel free to use them.

 **"not very precise, but simple and fast enough"** (guarantee at least 5 significant digits)

-Please feel free to use these functions.

 Demo https://nozomiyamada.github.io/tool.html